DRMacIver/shrinkray/README.md

 ## Disclaimers about quality

-Currently shrink ray in a very alpha quality state.
+Currently shrink ray is in a very alpha quality state.
 I expect it to mostly work for most use cases, but also is probably super buggy in ways I've not discovered yet.
 I encourage people to try it out, but also please let me know when it inevitably breaks, or if it doesn't produce very good results for your use cases.

 ## Installation